FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Results

-According to the comparative analysis of deterministic metrics, deterministic forecasts based on the ensemble mean exhibit limited skill, as shown by $\textrm{TCC}$ values below 0.5 for all subseasonal forecast lead times.
+Deterministic metrics, evaluated using the ensemble mean, exhibit limited predictive skill, with $\textrm{TCC}$ values below 0.5 for all subseasonal forecast lead times.
 Therefore, ensemble forecasts are essential for detecting predictable signals at subseasonal timescales.

-The first two rows of Figure \ref{RPSS_BSS_spatial} presents the spatial distribution of the temporally-averaged ranked probability skill score ($\textrm{RPSS}$)\cite{epstein1969scoring,Wilks2011} for ECMWF S2S and FuXi-S2S, as well as the $\textrm{RPSS}$ differences between FuXi-S2S and ECMWF S2S for $\textrm{TP}$ forecasts over 3-4 and 5-6 week lead times.
+The first two rows of Figure \ref{RPSS_BSS_spatial} present the spatial distribution of the temporally-averaged ranked probability skill score ($\textrm{RPSS}$) \cite{epstein1969scoring,Wilks2011} for ECMWF S2S and FuXi-S2S, as well as the $\textrm{RPSS}$ differences between FuXi-S2S and ECMWF S2S for $\textrm{TP}$ forecasts over 3-4 and 5-6 week lead times.
 This analysis utilizes $\textrm{RPSS}$ data which are temporally averaged from 2017 to 2021.
-Global distributions of $\textrm{RPSS}$ indicate that both ECMWF S2S and FuXi-S2S generally demonstrate considerably higher skills in tropical regions.
-Also, the $\textrm{RPSS}$ values are considerably higher over oceans compared to land.
 The red contour lines in the first and second columns highlight areas with positive $\textrm{RPSS}$ values, which indicate more skillful prediction than climatology forecast can be obtained over these areas.
 Notably, FuXi-S2S predicts more areas with positive $\textrm{RPSS}$ values than ECMWF S2S.
-As in Figure \ref{TCC_spatial}, the color coding in Figure \ref{RPSS_BSS_spatial} (red, blue, and white) indicates regions whether FuXi-S2S performs better, worse, or equivalently compared to ECMWF S2S, respectively.
+The color coding in the right panels of Figure \ref{RPSS_BSS_spatial} (red, blue, and white) indicates regions where FuXi-S2S performs better, worse, or equivalently compared to ECMWF S2S, respectively.
+The global distribution of $\textrm{RPSS}$ suggests that both ECMWF S2S and FuXi-S2S primarily exhibit skill in tropical regions, whereas they lack skill in the extra-tropics compared to climatology.
+In contrast, $\textrm{RPSS}$ demonstrates positive values (depicted in red color) in tropical regions, indicating enhanced predictive skills relative to climatology.
+Moreover, the $\textrm{RPSS}$ values are notably higher over oceans compared to land areas.
 Predominantly, FuXi-S2S demonstrates nearly global positive $\textrm{RPSS}$ differences for ${\textrm{TP}}$, except in some tropical regions where both models have quite high $\textrm{RPSS}$ values.
-Compared to ECMWF S2S, whose skillful predictions primarily confined to tropical ocean areas, FuXi-S2S demonstrates the capability to provide skillful predictions over more extra-tropical regions, such as East Asia, the North Pacific and the Arctic.
+Compared to ECMWF S2S, whose skillful predictions are primarily confined to tropical ocean areas, FuXi-S2S demonstrates the capability of skillful predictions over more extra-tropical regions, such as East Asia, the North Pacific and the Arctic.

-The latitude-weighted $\textrm{RPSS}$ for the same 4 variables as in Figure \ref{TCC} over forecast lead times of 3, 4, 5, 6, 3-4, and 5-6 weeks are given in Supplementary Figure \ref{RPSS_area_bar}.
-Notably, FuXi-S2S shows consistently higher \textrm{RPSS} values than ECMWF S2S across all variables, namely ${\textrm{TP}}$, ${\textrm{T2M}}$, ${\textrm{Z500}}$, and ${\textrm{OLR}}$, especially over extratropical averages.